gplepage/vegas/doc/html/_sources/tutorial.rst.txt

 Then ``fparallel = parallelintegrand(f, 4)``, for example, will create a new integrand ``fparallel(x)`` that uses 4 CPU cores.

 Sums with |vegas|
 -------------------
-The code in the previous sections is inefficient in the way it handles the sum over 10,000 Gaussians.
+The ``ridge`` code in the previous sections is inefficient in the way it handles the sum over ``N = 1000`` Gaussians.
 It is not necessary to include every term in the sum for every integration point.
 Rather we can sample the sum, using |vegas| to do the sampling.
 The trick is to replace the sum with an equivalent integral: